daggala/rescript-codewars-try/README.md

 Additional nodes after I forked DZakh's repo:
  - I added chai tests so you can run pnpm test
  - When you start a new codewars challenge you create a res folder where you build your solution.
-Then you can also add a new test file inside the test folder, you can copy paste the code from codewars into the file.
-The only thing you have to do as well is to import the function from the mjs file generated from the res file
+Then you can also add a new test file inside the test folder, you can copy paste the test code from codewars into the file.
+The only thing you have to do as well is to import the function from the bs file generated from the res file

 -------